with Nathan Lively

 Me!
 Just click the chat box on the bottom right of the screen.

 If you don't see it listed on the curriculum above, ask me in the chat box on the bottom right of the page.

 I care deeply about your growth as an audio engineer and your satisfaction with your work.

-This is the only program of its kind and I work every day to drive the strongest results possible.
+This is the only course of its kind and I work every day to drive the strongest results possible.

 I urge you to make a commitment today to go after what you want.

 58 content-packed lessons